Delayed onset muscle soreness

 Delayed onset muscle soreness (DOMS) is the pain and stiffness felt in muscles after unaccustomed or strenuous exercise.
 The soreness is felt most strongly 24 to 72 hours after the exercise.
 It is thought to be caused by eccentric (lengthening) exercise, which causes small-scale damage (microtrauma) to the muscle fibers.
 After such exercise, the muscle adapts rapidly to prevent muscle damage, and thereby soreness, if the exercise is repeated.

 Delayed onset muscle soreness is one symptom of exercise-induced muscle damage.
 The other is acute muscle soreness, which appears during and immediately after exercise.

 Signs and symptoms

 The soreness is perceived as a dull, aching pain in the affected muscle, often combined with tenderness and stiffness.
 The pain is typically felt only when the muscle is stretched, contracted or put under pressure, not when it is at rest.
 This tenderness, a characteristic symptom of DOMS, is also referred to as "muscular mechanical hyperalgesia".

-Although there is variance among exercises and individuals, the soreness usually increases in intensity in the first 24 hours after exercise.
+Although there is variance among exercises and individuals, the soreness from DOMS usually increases in intensity in the first 24 hours after exercise.
 It peaks from 24 to 72 hours, then subsides and disappears up to seven days after exercise.